hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 ## Unresolved questions

-- [JSON-RPC] includes the concept of batch requests, where a set of [JSON-RPC] objects are included in a single request.
-Should we add support for batch requests to this DRPC protocol?
-- [JSON-RPC] includes the concept of a "notification" request, where a response to the request is not needed.
-Should we add support for notification requests to this DRPC protocol?
 - Should we include the idea of a `request` having a goal code ([RFC 0519 Goal Codes])?

 [RFC 0519 Goal Codes]: /concepts/0519-goal-codes/README.md